uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

 oneVPL supersedes |msdk_full_name| and partially binary compartible with
 |msdk_full_name|.
 Both oneVPL and |msdk_full_name| includes own dispatcher and
 implementation.
-Coexistance of oneVPL and |msdk_full_name| dispatchers and implementations on single system is allowed until |msdk_full_name| is not EOL.
+Coexistence of oneVPL and |msdk_full_name| dispatchers and implementations on single system is allowed until |msdk_full_name| is not EOL.

 Usage of the following combinations of dispatchers and implementations within